-Traveling With CIRS: How to Stay Safe on Planes, Hotels & Airbnb *Note: this blog was written by me, Mark Volmer.
+CIRS and Gut Health: Why Mycotoxins Often Trigger Digestive Issues *Note: this blog was written by me, Mark Volmer.
 All spelling mistakes, misquotes, errors, and omissions are my own doing.
-It is not AI generated.* Lena had been looking forward to this retreat for months.
-Three nights in Bali, reconnecting with friends, some sun.
-She deserved … [Read more...]
+It is not AI generated.* If you’ve been living with chronic gut issues like bloating, diarrhea, constipation, SIBO that keeps coming back, food reactions, … [Read more...]

 Why Some CIRS Patients Don’t Respond to Binders